We love a sweatshirt. We’ve designed a few over the years (Rainbow, Apollon, Apollon pour hommes, Zèbre, Lion, Patricia…) and sewn even more of them…

 @l_atelier_de_blandine added welt pockets to her Apollon dress

-It is not easy to find maternity clothes and sewing patterns that fit to accommodate the baby bump.
-But with a good classic sewing pattern and a bit of imagination, we can do it.
+It is not easy to find maternity clothes and sewing patterns that fits a baby bump.
+But with a basic sewing pattern and a bit of imagination, we can do it.

 @marion.dg had the great idea to add some volume to her Apollon to welcome her baby bump